The Environment at Wild Flower Safari

 Game and other wildlife

-Amidst the immensity wild flower and bird species, many elusive wildlife species can be spotted, these include: Cape Clawless Otter, Springbok, Common Duiker, Steenbok, Cape Grysbok, Grey Rhebok, African Wildcat, Caracal, Genet Cat, Small Grey Mongoose, Ardvark, Honey Badger, Bat Eared Fox, Cape Fox, Black Backed Jackal, Porcupine and Sus scrofa Wild boar.
+Amidst the immensity wild flower and bird species, many elusive wildlife species can be spotted, these include: Cape Clawless Otter, Springbok, Common Duiker, Steenbok, Cape Grysbok, Grey Rhebok, African Wildcat, Caracal, Genet Cat, Small Grey Mongoose, Ardvark, Honey Badger, Bat Eared Fox, Cape Fox, Black Backed Jackal, Porcupine and Sus Scrofa Wild Boar.

 The Melck's House Bat Neoromicia melckorum, the indigenous bat that was named after The Melck family by Roberts 1919.
-These playful flight creatures can been seen in the evenings in the homestead, outbuildings and outdoors on warmer evenings.
+These playful flight creatures can been seen in the evenings in the Homestead, outbuildings and outdoors on warmer evenings.

 Where do we fit into the environment?

-As part of our mission to actively participate in responsible tourism and increased stewardship of our threatened biodiversity, we donate 5% of our total sales of our camps to non-profit organizations that are on the front lines of conserving these important ecosystems.
+As part of our mission to actively participate in responsible tourism and increased stewardship of our threatened biodiversity, we donate 1% of our total sales of our experiences and expeditions to non-profit organizations that are on the front lines of conserving these important ecosystems.
 This year we will be supporting Birdlife South Africa’s Important Bird Area Fund, whose members undertake any number of projects focused on the environment in this sensitive area, these projects are funded and facilitated through the fund.
 Birdlife reaches the full range of people and organizations engaged with the protection and better management of the Berg River Estuary.
 We ensure this is spent in a way that benefits this biome directly through constant engagement with Birdlife.